 6108 Marsico Hall

-Two-component signaling biochemistry and kinetics.
-Microorganisms are the dominant form of life on Earth by many measures, including genetic diversity, raw numbers, environmental distribution, and evolutionary experience.
-Thus, it is logical to seek basic signal transduction principles in microbes.
-Microorganisms from all three phylogenetic domains use two-component regulatory systems to regulate pathogenesis, antibiotic resistance, physiology, development, behavior, etc. Sensor kinases (the first component) detect stimuli and record this information in the form of phosphoryl groups.
+Signal transduction by two-component regulatory systems.
+The ability to respond to stimuli is often considered to be a key characteristic of life.
+Cells can detect new conditions, transduce that information into a usable form, and execute an appropriate response.
+Bacteria, archaea, fungi, and plants use two-component regulatory systems (TCSs) to regulate pathogenesis, antibiotic resistance, physiology, development, behavior, etc. Sensor kinases (the first component) detect stimuli and record this information in the form of phosphoryl groups.
 Response regulators (the second component) catalyze transfer of phosphoryl groups to themselves from sensor kinases (or from small molecules) to turn output function on, and from themselves to water to turn output function off.
+Inclusion of histidine-containing phosphotransfer (Hpt) domains enables more complex circuits with useful information processing and regulatory properties.
 Kinases and phosphatases accelerate response regulator autocatalytic reactions to achieve physiologically appropriate signaling speeds, but do not alter the intrinsic reaction mechanisms.
 The kinetics of biochemical signaling reactions are crucial to synchronize responses with stimuli, and can differ substantially for biological processes that operate on different timescales.
+Our long-term goal is comprehensive understanding of signal transduction by TCSs, which we currently pursue by two general strategies:

 An innovative research strategy for the genomics era.
-Our long-term goal is comprehensive understanding of signal transduction by two-component regulatory systems.
-Genome sequencing presents both a challenge (a rapidly widening gap between the number of known proteins and what can be studied experimentally) and an opportunity (the availability of diverse and extensive sequence data).
-To elucidate general properties of TCS proteins, we investigate the consequences of sequence differences (rather than similarities) between the conserved domains of sensor kinases or response regulators.
-For example, we can alter the rate of response regulator phosphorylation and dephosphorylation by at least two orders of magnitude by changing variable residues in the active site.
-We are currently investigating (i) self-catalyzed phosphorylation and dephosphorylation of response regulators, (ii) sensor kinase-mediated dephosphorylation of response regulators, and (iii) phosphorelays that involve four or more phosphorylation sites.
-We are identifying and characterizing the factors that influence each process, as well as elucidating the underlying molecular mechanisms.
+Genome sequencing presents both a challenge (a large gap between hundreds of thousands of known TCS proteins and what can be studied experimentally) and an opportunity (the availability of diverse and extensive sequence data).
+To elucidate general properties of TCS proteins, we investigate the consequences of sequence differences (rather than similarities) between the conserved domains that define sensor kinases or response regulators.
+For example, we have learned to alter the rate constants of response regulator phosphorylation and dephosphorylation reactions at least three orders of magnitude by changing specific variable residues in the active site, and understand the underlying molecular mechanisms.
+We use sequence data to drive experimental investigation of (i) self-catalyzed phosphorylation and dephosphorylation of response regulators, (ii) phosphotransfer reactions (including phosphorelays), (iii) phosphatase reactions, and (iv) synthetic biology applications.

 Bourret, R.B., & Silversmith, R.E.
 (2018) Measuring the activities of two-component regulatory system phosphatases.
 Meth.
 Enzymol.
-607, In press.
+607, 321-350.

 Silversmith, R.E., & Bourret, R.B.
-(2018) Fluorescence measurement of kinetics of CheY autophosphorylation with small molecule phosphodonors.
+(2017) Fluorescence measurement of kinetics of CheY autophosphorylation with small molecule phosphodonors.
 Meth.
 Mol.
 Biol.
 1729, 321-335.